anandka/Learning/Kubernetes Revision.md

 search default.svc.cluster.local svc.cluster.local cluster.local
 ~~~

-- only svc entries are added to that file not for pods
+- Only svc entries are added to that file not for pods
-- to reach pod you have to write the complete domain name (provided setting for dns is done to map pod ip to pod `-` ip)
+- To reach pod you have to write the complete domain name (provided setting for dns is done to map pod ip to pod `-` ip)

 ~~~
 ping 10-244-2-5.default.pod.cluster.local